Dimitris Vakrinos: Other criminal offences

-The attempted robbery at the gas station was done as an act of revenge; Vakrinos once had argued with an employee of that gas station over a minor offense.
+The attempted robbery at the gas station was done as an act of revenge; Vakrinos once had argued with an employee of that gas station over a minor offence.
 He did not manage to steal anything from the gas station because, even though Vakrinos shot at it several times with his pistol, the cash register did not open.

 Offender profile

 According to police and psychological estimates, Vakrinos was described as a serial killer with a clear psychopathological background, which is mainly related to his childhood and is associated with sexual oppression, reduced self-esteem and general clustering behaviour.

-Vakrinos' overreaction to any slight, resulting in an avenging fury, seemed to be a result of excessive affection and a compensation for his lack of manly physique, being short in stature.
-Consequently, because he could not react accordingly to any challenges nor insults, he responded with weapons to all presumed obstacles.
+Vakrinos' overreaction to any slight, resulting in an avenging fury, seemed to be a result of excessive affection and compensation for his lack of manly physique, being short in stature.
+Consequently, because he could not react accordingly to any challenges or insults, he responded with weapons to all presumed obstacles.